david-ruffin/sec-filer-downloader/README.md

 # SEC Filing Analyzer

 A powerful tool for downloading, analyzing, and converting SEC EDGAR filings to readable PDF format, enhanced with LLM capabilities for intuitive company lookup and content analysis.
-Includes comprehensive test results and feedback tracking to improve analysis quality.
+Features a modern, responsive interface with comprehensive test results and feedback tracking to improve analysis quality.

 ## Features